Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Results

 To numerically quantify the accuracy of material discrimination, we considered a scenario involving the smuggling of tobacco (cigarettes) declared as paper towel rolls.
 We simulated datasets for container fully loaded with 5 million cigarettes and container fully loaded with paper towel rolls.
-In figure~\ref{fig:overlapping} the scatter plot of scattering density versus scattering-to-stopping ratio are shown for paper towel rolls and tobacco for detector spatial resolutions of 0.235 mm, 1.17 mm, and 2.35 mm (FWHM).
+In figure~\ref{fig:overlapping} the scatter plots of scattering density versus stopped muons distribution are shown for paper towel rolls and tobacco for detector spatial resolutions of 0.235 mm, 1.17 mm, and 2.35 mm (FWHM).
 Colors indicate group membership of distributions.
-Colors indicate group membership of distributions.
-On the top of each 2D histogram in figure~\ref{fig:overlapping} we show the 1D histograms of scattering data, while on the right side we show the histogram of scattering-to-stopping ratio data.
-Compared to the scatter versus scattering-to-stopping ratio 2D map, the 1D distributions are limited due to the partial overlap of distributions for paper towel rolls and tobacco, making materials discrimination less distinctive.
+On the top of each 2D histogram in figure~\ref{fig:overlapping} we show the 1D histograms of scattering data, while on the right side we show the histogram of stopped muons distribution data.
+Compared to the scatter versus stopped muons distribution 2D map, the 1D distributions are limited due to the partial overlap of distributions for paper towel rolls and tobacco, making materials discrimination less distinctive.
 This demonstrates the superiority of 2D data analysis over 1D data analysis.
 These plots demonstrate the impact of detector position resolution on material discrimination analysis.
-As can be seen, there is expected degradation of discrimination of accuracy at worse spatial resolution.
+As can be seen, there is expected degradation of discrimination of accuracy at lower spatial resolution.

-For quantitative analysis of discrimination accuracy, we applied the Gaussian Mixture Model (GMM) algorithm, which helps categorize data into groups based on their probability distributions.

-We initialize a 2D Gaussian GMM with two components and fit it to the data on the scatter plot (see figure~\ref{fig:ellipse}).
-The confidence ellipses for each distribution are set to show 1, 2, 3 $\sigma$ CL and confidence ellipse at which distributions are discriminated.
-As can be seen, the scattering versus scattering-to-stopping ratio distributions for towel paper and tobacco are accurately discriminated with more than 4 $\sigma$ confidence level (CL) for the detector spatial resolution of 0.235 mm, 1.17 mm.
-For the spatial resolution of 2.35 mm (FWHM) discrimination accuracy is 3.5 $\sigma$ CL.
+For quantitative analysis of discrimination accuracy, we applied the 2D Gaussian Mixture Model (GMM) algorithm, which helps categorize data into groups based on their probability distributions.
+We initialize a 2D GMM with two components and fit it to the data on the scatter plot (see figure~\ref{fig:ellipse}).
+The confidence ellipses for each distribution are set to show 1, 2, 3 $\sigma$ CLs and largest confidence ellipse (magenta color) at which distributions are discriminated.
+As can be seen, the scattering density versus stopping distributions for towel paper and tobacco are accurately discriminated with 5.5 $\sigma$ CL for the detector spatial resolution of 0.235 mm (FWHM), with 4.5 $\sigma$ CL for 1.17 mm (FWHM) and 3.6 $\sigma$ CL for 2.35 mm (FWHM) resolution.